clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/4-exercise-design-implement-virtual-network-azure.md

+ >!NOTE
+ >To complete this exercise, you will need a Microsoft Azure subscription.
+If you don't already have one, you can sign up for a free trial at https://azure.com/free.

 Now you're ready to deploy virtual networks in the Azure portal.

 Consider the fictional organization Contoso Ltd, which is in the process of migrating infrastructure and applications to Azure.
 In your role as network engineer, you must plan and implement three virtual networks and subnets to support resources in those virtual networks.